soufiane-ezzemany/DevOps-IMT-FIL/README.md

 This is a Python service.
 Before starting `app.py` :
 - requirements have to be copied and installed in the container
 - all necessary files and directories have to be copied in the container

+Port mapping:
+5000 is used inside the container (see Python code).
+Each instance of vote will use the external port `500x` where `x` is the instance number

 ### Result service